ferasaljoudi/Ense271/Lab5/README.md

 * Link to Persona:
 <a href = "https://www.figma.com/proto/zIzwhjps7BYK9FhF0Y8rWl/persona-template?type=design&node-id=0-3&scaling=min-zoom&page-id=0%3A1">Click here</a>

-## Then I created a wordpress site in Local for the Persona created for a Job Hunting Application
+## Then I created a wordpress site in Local for the Persona created for a Job Hunting Application:
+* Home page <a href = >Click here</a>

 * All the images used in Figma and website are free and has no copyright (From Unsplash website; (https://unsplash.com/)).